Marylebone

 An ancient parish and latterly a metropolitan borough, it merged with the boroughs of Westminster and Paddington to form the new City of Westminster in 1965.

 Marylebone station lies two miles north-west of Charing Cross.

+The area is also served by numerous tube stations: Baker Street, Bond Street, Edgware Road (Bakerloo line), Edgware Road (Circle, District and Hammersmith & City lines), Great Portland Street, Marble Arch, Marylebone, Oxford Circus, and Regent's Park.

 History

-Marylebone was originally an Ancient Parish formed to serve the manors (landholdings) of Lileston (in the west, which gives its name to modern Lisson Grove) and Tyburn in the east.
+Marylebone was an Ancient Parish formed to serve the manors (landholdings) of Lileston (in the west, which gives its name to modern Lisson Grove) and Tyburn in the east.
 The parish is likely to have been in place since at least the twelfth century and will have used the boundaries of the pre-existing manors.
 The boundaries of the parish were consistent from the late twelfth century to the creation of the Metropolitan Borough which succeeded it.

-Etymology

-The parish took its name from its church, dedicated to St Mary; the original church was built on the bank of a small stream or "bourne", called the Tybourne or Tyburn.
+Toponymy

+The name Marylebone originates from an ancient hamlet located near today's Marble Arch, on the eastern banks of the Tyburn, where in 1400 a parish church dedicated to St Mary was built.
+Since the 12th century, the area had been synonymous with the Tyburn gallows, where public executions regularly took place at the crossroads of the Tyburn and old Roman road.

+Eager to distance themselves from the notorious gallows, the villagers took inspiration from their new church and began calling the hamlet St Mary-burne ("the stream of St Mary", burne coming from the Anglo-Saxon word burna for a small stream).
 This stream rose further north in (Hampstead), eventually running along what became Marylebone Lane, which preserves its curve within the grid pattern.

-The original name of the parish was simply Marybourne, the stream of St Mary; the French "le" appeared in the 17th century, under the influence of names like Mary-le-Bow.
+In the 17th century, under the influence of names like Mary-le-Bow, the French-derived preposition le appeared midway in the parish name, and eventually St Mary-le-bourne became St Marylebone.
+Other spelling iterations include Mariburn, Marybone, and in Samuel Pepys' diary, Marrowbone.
 The suggestion that the name derives from Marie la Bonne, or "Mary the Good", is not substantiated.